 At the same time as he was glorifying an outlaw lifestyle for Death Row, Tupac was financing an at-risk youth center, bankrolling South Central sports teams, setting up a telephone helpline for young people with problems — all noted in Robert Sam Anson's Vanity Fair article, published after Tupac's death.

 But when he was still alive, the wider world seemed most enthralled with Tupac in the role of the bad man.
 And Tupac kept playing to the gallery.
 In June 1996 he released a diss track, "Hit 'Em Up," aimed at Biggie Smalls and his label boss at Bad Boy Records, Sean "Diddy" Combs — ratcheting up the tension between East and West Coast rap, in what was fast becoming hip hop's most famous — and ugliest — beef.
 Within three months, Tupac was murdered.

 Car and Rock and Roll Hall of Fame

 In February 2017, the BMW in which Tupac was riding when he was fatally shot went on sale on the memorabilia site Moments in Time, priced at $1.5 million.

-On April 7, 2017 Tupac Shakur was inducted into the Rock and Roll Hall of Fame, one of music's highest honors.
-A worthy inclusion for a rapper held by many to have been the greatest of all time.
+On April 7, 2017, Tupac Shakur was inducted into the Rock and Roll Hall of Fame, one of music's highest honors - a worthy inclusion for a rapper hailed by many to have been the greatest of all time.